About The CCAC Educational Foundation

 Unrestricted Gifts

-Upon the death of a loved one or in recognition of a milestone for a person who is still living, family or friends may choose to make a gift to the CCAC Educational Foundation.
-Memorial gifts also provide a way to remember your friend or loved one at special times throughout the year, such as the anniversary of their passing or on their birthday.
+Family or friends may give to the foundation to honor someone’s memory or celebrate a milestone.
+Memorial gifts also provide a way to remember friends or loved ones at special times throughout the year, such as the anniversary of their passing or their birthday.

-The list of individuals and organizations who contribute to the foundation will be shared with the fund point of contact.
+The list of donors will be shared with the person responsible for the fund.
 The list will include the names and mailing addresses of the donors.
 The contribution amounts of the donors will not be shared with the fund point of contact.

 CCAC Family Campaign